Dev4rno/pwplz/README.md

 DICEWARE_WORDS=kiwi-apple-orange-banana-watermelon
 ```

-`pwplz` integrates analytics through [Apitally.io](https://apitally.io/), with the integration configured via the `ApitallyMiddleware` in FastAPI.
-The `APITALLY_ID` is securely stored in the `.env` file, allowing each developer to use their own account or remove the middleware entirely for customised setup.
+`pwplz` integrates analytics through [api-analytics](https://pypi.org/project/api-analytics/), with the integration configured via the `Analytics` middleware imported in `app.py`.
+The `API_ANALYTICS_ID` is securely stored in the `.env` file, allowing each developer to use their own account or remove the middleware entirely for customised setup.

 An example `.env` file configuration is demonstrated within `.env.example`.